natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Water Yield Model
 ^^^^^^^^^^^^^^^^^

 The water yield model is based on the Budyko curve and annual average precipitation.
-First, we determine annual water yield :math:`Y_jx` for each pixel on the landscape (indexed by x = 1,2,...,X) as follows:
+First, we determine annual water yield :math:`Y_xj` for each pixel on the landscape (indexed by x = 1,2,...,X) as follows:

 .. math:: Y_{xj} = \left(1-\frac{AET_{xj}}{P_x}\right)\cdot P_x

-where, AET\ :sub:`xj` is the annual actual evapotranspiration on pixel :math:`x` with LULC :math:`j` and :math:`P_x` is the annual precipitation on pixel :math:`x`.
+where, :math:`AET_xj` is the annual actual evapotranspiration on pixel :math:`x` with LULC :math:`j` and :math:`P_x` is the annual precipitation on pixel :math:`x`.

 .. figure:: ./reservoirhydropowerproduction_images/watercycle.png
    :align: center